Ray's Pizza: History

 Ralph Cuomo opened the first Ray's Pizza, at 27 Prince Street in Little Italy, in 1959, named after his nickname "Raffie".
 In the 1960s, he briefly owned a second Ray's Pizza, but sold it to Rosolino Mangano in 1964.
 Mangano kept the name and later claimed that his was the first.
 In 1973, Mario Di Rienzo named his new pizzeria Ray's Pizza (which is now closed), claiming it was based on the nickname for his family in Italy.
 Also that year, Joseph Bari purchased a pizzeria from Mangano and renamed it and several others as Ray Bari Pizza.
 By 1991, dozens of pizzerias in New York City had "Ray's" in their name, as well as those in other American states.

-In 1981, Gary Esposito purchased a pizzeria from Mangano.
+In 1981, Gary Espozito purchased a pizzeria from Mangano.
 After opening several more "Original Ray's" restaurants, he partnered with Cuomo and Mangano to combine independent "Ray's" restaurants into an official franchise chain.
-As of 2011 there were at least 49 restaurants by some variant of that name in the New York City telephone directory, including one named Not Ray's Pizza.
+As of 2011 there were at least 49 restaurants by some variant of that name in the New York City telephone directory, including one named "Not Ray's Pizza".

 The first Ray's Pizza closed its doors on Sunday, October 30, 2011, following a legal dispute over rent and a lease that followed its owner's death in 2008.
 Half of the space that once housed Ray's Pizza has been leased to a new company, Prince Street Pizza.
 Meanwhile, Famous Ray's Pizza on Sixth Avenue and 11th Street, which had served pizza since the 1970s, closed down in 2011, reopened under the name "Famous Roio's Pizza" in 2012, and closed again in 2013.
 A Chinese restaurant occupied the space; however, it shut down in 2023.
 As of 2024, a new pizzeria has been opened in that space, called Roma Pizza.